DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/zoomin_event.md

 ### Description

-@short: Fires after the Zoom In button was clicked
+@short: Fires after the Zoom In button is clicked or the zoomIn() method is called

 ### Usage